kernelpanik/BaBau/README.md

   - iptables
   - tor
   - privoxy
-  - proxychains

-There are a few variables you can change.
+There are a few variables you can change and thins that can be improved.
-Have fun!
+Anyway, have fun!

 The idea is taken from: